Barisan Nasional

-Barisan Nasional (BN; National Front) is a political coalition of Malaysia that was founded in 1974 as a coalition of centre-right and right-wing political parties to succeed the Alliance Party.
-It is the third largest political coalition with 30 seats in the Dewan Rakyat after Pakatan Harapan (PH) with 82 seats and Perikatan Nasional (PN) with 74 seats.

-The coalition consists of the United Malays National Organisation (UMNO), Malaysian Chinese Association (MCA), Malaysian Indian Congress (MIC), and United Sabah People's Party (PBRS).
+Barisan Nasional (BN; National Front) is a political coalition in Malaysia.
+It was founded in 1974 as a coalition of centre-right and right-wing ethnic political parties to succeed the Alliance Party, and had first competed in the general election that year.
+It is currently the third largest political coalition with 30 seats in the Dewan Rakyat, the lower house of the Parliament of Malaysia, after Pakatan Harapan (PH) with 82 seats and Perikatan Nasional (PN) with 74 seats.
+The coalition is dominated by the United Malays National Organisation (UMNO), the Malaysian Chinese Association (MCA) and the Malaysian Indian Congress (MIC), as well as more minor parties such as the United Sabah People's Party (PBRS) and the People's Progressive Party (PPP), the latter of which has no representation in the Dewan Rakyat.

-The Barisan Nasional coalition employs the same inter-communal governing model of its predecessor the Alliance Party but on a wider scale, with up to 14 communal political parties involved in the coalition at one point.
-It dominated Malaysian politics for over thirty years after it was founded.
-Taken together with its predecessor Alliance, it had a combined period of rule of almost 61 years from 1957 to 2018, and was considered the longest ruling coalition party in the democratic world.
+BN employs the same inter-communal governing model as its predecessor but on a significantly larger scale.
+In the aftermath of the 13 May incident, the coalition expanded its reach to absorb former opposition parties, eventually growing to include as many as 14 communal political parties at its peak.
+BN would almost single-handedly dominate Malaysian politics with a supermajority for about 34 years after it was founded.
+Taken together with its predecessor, it had a combined period of rule over six decades from 1955 to 2018, and was considered the longest uninterrupted ruling political coalition among liberal democracies.

-Since 2008, the coalition has faced stronger challenges from opposition parties, notably the Pakatan Rakyat and later the Pakatan Harapan (PH) alliances.
-The Barisan Nasional coalition lost its hold of the parliament to PH for the first time in Malaysian history after the 2018 general election and became the opposition coalition.
-The Sabah and Sarawak BN component parties left the coalition and formed their own coalitions in 2018 and 2022.
-In the aftermath of the 2020 Malaysian political crisis, Barisan Nasional returned to power under a Perikatan Nasional-led government.
-However, it suffered its worst result in the 2022 election, falling to third behind Pakatan Harapan and Perikatan Nasional, but it stayed in government by supporting Pakatan Harapan.
+Beginning in 2008, the coalition faced stronger challenges from opposition coalitions, notably the Pakatan Rakyat (PR) in 2013 and later the Pakatan Harapan (PH) alliances.
+BN eventually lost its hold of the Dewan Rakyat to PH for the first time in Malaysian history after 2018 and became the opposition coalition instead.
+Consequently, the Sabah and Sarawak component parties of BN left the coalition and formed their own coalitions in 2018 and 2022.
+In the aftermath of the 2020–2022 Malaysian political crisis, BN returned to power under a Perikatan Nasional (PN)–led government.
+However, it suffered its worst result in the 2022 general election, falling to third behind PH and PN respectively, but it has stayed in government by supporting its former rival coalition PH under a national unity government, informally known as the Madani.